 This is a sampling of jury verdicts and settlements with GEICO in Maryland and around the country along with the story behind these settlements or verdicts.
-We compiled this list from a variety of sources, including our law firm's own settlements and verdicts with GEICO.
+We compiled this list from a variety of sources, including our law firm's settlements and verdicts with GEICO.

-Keep in mind there is not any scientific methodology to this sampling and these are not necessarily reflective of the value of your claim against a GEICO insured.
-There are too many variables at play when looking at the value of a car accident case to fit in a short summary of the case.
+Keep in mind there is not any scientific methodology to this sampling, and these are not necessarily reflective of the value of your claim against a GEICO insured.
+There are too many variables at play when looking at the value of a car accident case to fit in a summary of the case.

 - Frequently asked victim questions on what to expect when dealing with GEICO in motor vehicle injury claims